 What is the Role of The Broker?

-In simple terms, Mortgage Brokers are licensed and regulated financial professionals who act as the intermediator between borrowers and lenders.
+In simple terms, Mortgage Brokers are licensed and regulated financial professionals who act as intermediator between borrowers and lenders.
 Mortgage Brokers are not aligned to any specific lender or product, therefore they are able to find the most suitable product to meet a client’s specific needs.

 The Australian Financial industry continues to become more and more complicated and regulated, which subsequently adds a greater degree of complexity to a loan application.
 Lenders continue to increase their requirements whilst regulators influence and complicate the application process.
-Arguably, these developments are necessary to ensure that individuals are protected with a view of ensuring that lenders can understand and meet the individual needs of a borrower.
+Arguably, these developments are necessary to ensure that individuals are protected with a view to ensuring that lenders can understand and meet the individual needs of a borrower.

 Advantages of Using Mortgage Brokers

 - Mortgage Brokers offer a broad range of loan and rate options that a traditional bank is not able to do

 - A broker will guide you through the entire loan application phases and manage the collection of critical paperwork, preparation of application forms and meeting all of the administrative and supporting documents requirements.

 - Mortgage Brokers are lending experts who offer a large of range of lenders, loan types and rates for buyers.